VikParuchuri/vikparuchuri.com/source/_posts/2013-07-18-analyzing-audio-to-figure-out-which-simpsons-character-is-speaking.markdown

 ![intro zoom](../images/simpsons-audio/intro_zoom.png)

-One of the lines is the right side audio, and the left side audio is the blue.
+One of the lines is the right side audio, one of the lines is the left side audio.
 It doesn't matter much which is which for our purposes, but let's say that blue is left and green is right.
 Most audio now, including our Simpsons audio, is in stereo format, which means that there are 2 independent sources of sound.
-For our purposes, it means that we have two streams of sound to look at.
+When you put on a pair of headphones, or listen to speakers, different sound plays on the left and right if you have stereo audio.
+Audio could also be in mono format, in which case we would only see one line.
+For our purposes, stereo means that we have two streams of sound to look at.

 You can see that sound has some obvious tendencies.
-The sound is oscillating up and down, but the pattern is not always fixed, so one peak might be higher or lower than the one before it.
-We can use these oscillations to differentiate between speakers.
+The sound wave is oscillating up and down, but the pattern is not always fixed, so one peak might be higher or lower than the one before it, and one local minimum might be lower or higher than the one before it.
+We can use these oscillations to differentiate between Simpsons characters.

 Here is Homer speaking the line `Sure do!
 When you're 18,you're out the door!`: